 Severe pain or illness isn’t likely while putting in radioactive implants or the catheters, devices, or tubes for temporary placement of radioactive materials.
 You may feel sleepy, weak, or nauseated for a short time if you get anesthesia (drugs that make you sleepy) while the implant or device is put in place.
 Tell the nurse if you have any unusual side effects such as burning or sweating.

-Anesthesia usually is not needed to take out temporary brachytherapy implants.
+Anesthesia usually isn’t needed to take out temporary brachytherapy implants.
 Most can be taken out right in your hospital room.
 (The room is specially shielded to contain the radioactivity and the staff use mobile shields to protect themselves while handling radioactive materials.)
-If you had to stay in bed during implant therapy, you might have to stay in the hospital an extra day or so after the implant is removed just to be sure you have no problems in the area where the implants were placed.
+If you had to stay in bed during implant therapy, you might have to stay in the hospital an extra day or so after the implant is removed.
+This is just to be sure you have no problems in the area where the implants were placed.

-Once implants are removed, there is no radioactivity in your body.
-(See the section, “Safety for the patient and family” for more on this.)
+Once implants are removed, there’s no radioactivity in your body.
 The doctor will tell you if you should limit your physical activity for a time.
 Most patients are encouraged to do as much as they can.
-Some people need extra sleep or rest breaks during their first days at home, but you will probably feel stronger quickly.
+Some people need extra sleep or rest breaks during their first days at home, but you’ll probably feel stronger quickly.
 The area that has been treated with an implant may be sore or sensitive for some time after treatment.

 Last Medical Review: 10/27/2014

 Last Revised: 10/27/2014